|

 The longer a person has diabetes, the more likely the person is to develop diabetic retinopathy.

-In the early stages of diabetic retinopathy there are no symptoms and vision may not change until the disease is advanced.
-There are two forms of retinopathy that can affect sight:
+In the early stages of diabetic retinopathy there are no symptoms and vision may not change

-macula (the part of the retina that provides sharp, central vision) become blocked.
+Maculopathy - develops when some of the small blood vessels around the macula (the part of the retina that provides sharp, central vision) become blocked.
 This causes other blood vessels to leak, so that fluids build up around the macula causing swelling and loss of sight.

 Proliferative retinopathy - develops when abnormal blood vessels grow in the wrong places on the surface of the retina, and even forward into the centre of the eye.
 These blood vessels bleed easily, blocking vision.
 As they heal, scar tissue forms, resulting in a tightening that can pull on the retina and may cause it to separate from the back of the eye.
 This causes vision loss.

-retina showing proliferative retinopathy –
+retina showing proliferative retinopathy

-(v) growth of new unnatural blood vessels (h) retinal haemorrhage
+(v) growth of new unnatural blood vessels

 Diagnosis of Retinopathy